open-life-science/fiscally-sponsored-community-templates/.github/ISSUE_TEMPLATE/00-prereq-succession-plan.md

 ---
-name: "Pre-req: Succession plan"
+name: 'Pre-req: Succession plan'
 about: What happens if a leader of an FSC leaves or disappears
 title: Succession plan for leadership
+labels: ''
+assignees: ''

 ---

 Pre-requisite for an OLS FSC: **Succession plan in case of planned and emergency departure** of: